MintFort/mintfort.com/src/pages/policy.md

 #### According to CalOPPA, we agree to the following:

 Users can visit our site anonymously.
+(See "Disable Tracking" Section)

 Once this privacy policy is created, we will add a link to it on our home page or as a minimum, on the first significant page after entering our website.